Jujutsu Kaisen Murder Hunt: rules, arenas, points

 Sendai: Yuta and the Escalation of Confrontations

-Kashimo and the "Score to Govern" Logic
+Kashimo and the Logic of "Score to Govern"

 Cosplay: How to Get the Culling Game Arc Right